WagnerLabPapers/Waskom_PNAS_2017/README.md

 The paper can be accessed at the [PNAS website](http://www.pnas.org/cgi/doi/10.1073/pnas.1615269114).

+Data can be accessed at the [Stanford Digital Repository](https://purl.stanford.edu/vq183gc7199).

 A high-level overview of the commands that were executed to perform the analyses can be found in [`commands.md`](commands.md).
 Some of these commands execute [`lyman`](https://github.com/mwaskom/lyman) workflows using the parameters defined in the [`lyman/`](lyman/) subdirectory.
 Others execute experiment-specific code that are included in this repository.
 The experiment-specific code falls into a few different categories:

 ## Data extraction